 Financial Services

 Financial services are the backbone of a country’s economy, allowing individuals and businesses to borrow, spend, save, and invest money securely.
-Businesses utilise the borrowed cash for operations and expansion into new markets.
+Different financial service types, such as banking, insurance, and investment services, enable businesses to utilize borrowed cash for operations and expansion into new markets.
 Global financial services make up about a quarter of the world’s economy.

 However, financial services have high competition, thin margins, comply with regulations, and are prone to fraud.